 Video is incredibly popular, drives traffic, gets shared and does wonders for a business’s reputation.
 Add to that the opportunity to be picked up on Google search and you have a platform that demands your attention.

 So here is our suggestion.
-Don't put all of your marketing eggs in one basket.
+Don’t put all of your marketing eggs in one basket.
 To get the most out of Google you will want to balance your efforts between all three Google marketing strategies.
 AdWords is the fastest way to get results but organic search is a critical long term approach to any business that wants to be around for the long haul.
-Toss in YouTube and you have another channel to Google's page one and you have a unique opportunity to “show” people what you do.
+Toss in YouTube and you have another channel to Google’s page one and you have a unique opportunity to “show” people what you do.
+Get help and leverage the expertise of Google marketing experts for your marketing strategies.